tybottorff/bottorffdocs/notes/literature_notes.md

  - evidence for shared antigen mechanism: high levels of muscle-specific antigens (desmin and troponin) in both patient tumors
 # Functionally specialized human CD4<sup>+</sup> T cell subsets express physiochemically distinct TCRs
  - **CDR3s of effector/memory Tregs had most hydrophobic and strongly interacting residues which might promote crossreactivity, recapitulated features in naive Tregs suggesting lineage fate predetermined by selection events in thymus, also short CDR3s which might limit crossreactivity**
+# Functional memory T cells are derived from exhausted clones and expanded by checkpoint blockade
+ - preprint
+ - chronic Tcm are a clonally distinct lineage of Tex derived from progenitor Tex, persist long-term in absence of Ag, clonally expand with rechallenge
+ - anti-PD-L1 ICB after chronic infection preferentially expands clones that form Tcm after clearance
+ - takeaway: chronically stimulated T cells form *bona fide* functional memory T cells through differentiation pathway analogous to that of acutely stimulated T cells
+ - majority of Tex-derived cells maintain epigenetic "scars" of Tex and are unable to respond to rechallenge, but a (relatively small) subset of progenitor Tex clones are able to avoid this epigenetic fate and lead to chronic Tcm
 # Hallmarks of CD8 T cell dysfunction are established within hours of tumor antigen encounter prior to cell division
  - despite robust proliferation/activation, tumor-specific T cells had effector impairment even before cell division and acquired epigenetic changes associated with later dysfunction/exhaustion
  - continued antigen/tumore exposure drives progressive epigenetic remodeling, "imprinting" dysfunctional state